 Data Mining & Visualization: For the more sophisticated needs of the 21st Century, transportation planners should recognize that time-series digital images represent a data archive that can be used to answer questions not yet posed.
 They are essential for responding quickly and efficiently to an emergency.
 Today's technology allows image archives (also called image pools) to be highly compressed for digital storage, and for them to be queried constantly for phenomena that are "out of the ordinary."
-Data mining algorithms can burrow through a set of chronologically arranged images (pixel-by-pixel if need be), and can be programmed to detect specific features, relationships, or trends that "trigger" an event or suggest locations where field personnel might visit.
-To take an example from the environmental realm, the ability to detect the future onset of El Niño episodes is enhanced by daily, seasonal, and annual data mining queries of sea surface temperatures in the equatorial Pacific.
-Future "episodes" of El Niño are being predicted on the basis of past occurrences melded with our growing understanding of the triggering mechanisms.
+Data mining algorithms can burrow through a set of chronologically arranged images (pixel-bypixel if need be), and can be programmed to detect specific features, relationships, or trends that "trigger" an event or suggest locations where field personnel might visit.
+To take an example from the environmental realm, the ability to detect the future onset of El Nino episodes is enhanced by daily, seasonal, and annual data mining queries of sea surface temperatures in the equatorial Pacific.
+Future "episodes" of El Nino are being predicted on the basis of past occurrences melded with our growing understanding of the triggering mechanisms.
 Mathematical techniques such as rule-based systems and fuzzy logic help the data mining algorithms to interpret the intelligence contained in the images.
 We are, in effect, "teasing" information out of data in much the same way an accountant can find aberrant numbers in a column of numbers.

 Visualization: Exciting opportunities abound for visualizing aspects of transportation lifelines.
 Visualization usually involves integrating digital elevation models (derived from either stereo photographs, LiDAR, or Synthetic Aperture Radar) with imagery and other geospatial data.
 Airport glide path obstructions, inter-modal facilities, underpasses, overpasses, flyovers, bridges, pipelines, international border crossings, port facilities, and railroad crossings are all candidates for 3-D visualizations and virtual reality, once the proper data structure and environment have been established.
 For several years, military pilots have trained for missions in new settings by "flying over" an area virtually using imagery gathered by satellite, draped over a digital elevation model of the area.
-For lifeline security planning, this capability alone may help thwart or mitigate incidents involving shipments of hazardous materials, or interdict possible terrorist activities, by showing swat teams the entire incident area before deploying human resources (for example, height of roadside embankments, locations and sizes of culverts, view sheds, and related incident attributes.
+For lifeline security planning, this capability alone may help thwart or mitigate incidents involving shipments of hazardous materials, or interdict possible terrorist activities, by showing swat teams the entire incident area before deploying human resources (for example, height of roadside embankments, locations and sizes of culverts, view sheds. and related incident attributes.
 Visualizations can, of course, be created without image backdrops, and for some needs these may even be desirable; but for realistic, real-time, incident management, the actual ground area needs to be modeled.
+In the case of a hypothetical airport incident the use of high-resolution imagery could be used to provide overall situational awareness to supplement ground intelligence.
+Figure 1 illustrates the capability of the new quick bird II satellite system from Digital Globe that has a panchromatic resolution of 61 centimeters.